Click to go to the Classic Train Songs<sup><small>TM</small></sup> home page.

 The Orange Blossom Special was a real train that was advertised as a quick link to the south for folks in the Northeast.
 It is memorialized in song, or - more precisely - songs.
 There are words that are seldom sung, and a fiddle solo that (like the "Wildwood Flower" guitar solo) has become better known than the original song.

-For a more sound clips, lyrics, history, and links to popular YouTube performances, please click here.
+For lyrics, history, and links to popular YouTube performances, please click here.

 Click to see more information about this song.Rock Island Line